apache/mxnet/docs/api/python/gluon/text.md

 as bulding indices and loading pre-trained embedding vectors for text tokens and storing them in the `mxnet.ndarray.NDArray` format.

-This document lists the text APIs in mxnet.gluon:
+This document lists the text APIs in `mxnet.gluon`:

 ```eval_rst
 .. autosummary::